-If you’ve been around the movie business at all, you’ve probably heard of the program Final Draft and how it’s more or less the “industry standard” for writing traditional screenwriting.
+If you’ve been around the movie business, you’ve probably heard of the program Final Draft and how it’s more or less the “industry standard” for writing traditional screenwriting.

-At the end of the day, the final document your readers will read will be a PDF anyway – so who cares how you wrote the script, as long as its formatted correctly, right?
+The final document your readers will read will be a PDF anyway – so who cares how you wrote the script, as long as it’s formatted correctly?

 But what are the best free screenwriting software options?
 And do they have all the same functionality as the paid options?
 We’ve compiled our list for you to read up on.
 They are:

 1. Trelby – fully free, open-source, simple screenwriting program for Windows and Linux.